rwdroge/oe_web_api/api-docs/API_GUIDE.md

-# GenericServiceRefactored API Guide
+# GenericService API Guide

 ## Overview

-The GenericServiceRefactored API provides a RESTful interface for performing CRUD (Create, Read, Update, Delete) operations on various entities in the system.
+The GenericService API provides a RESTful interface for performing CRUD (Create, Read, Update, Delete) operations on various entities in the system.
 The API follows a service layer pattern, separating business logic from data access concerns.

 ## Base URL